Email targeting is the difference-maker in email marketing. It’s also the catalyst behind many successful email campaigns.

 It’s better to send relevant emails to a targeted audience than a generic email blast.

-Hence, marketers who have perfected these strategies routinely see up to 3600% ROI.
+Hence, marketers who have perfected these strategies routinely see up to 4200% ROI.

-How to Acquire Targeted Email Leads
+How to Create A Targeted Email List

 Now that we can see how important email targeting is, there’s still one more thing to consider.
 Our email lists themselves.